huaweicloud/huaweicloud-fpga/fp1/docs/Register_an_FPGA_image_for_a_DPDK_project.md

 #### Switch to the project directory where the scripts are stored.

-Switch to the **scripts** directory.
+switch to the **prj** directory.

-For example, for an example project, switch to the `huaweicloud-fpga/fp1/hardware/sdaccel_design/examples/mmult_hls/scripts` directory.
+For example, for an example project, switch to the `huaweicloud-fpga/fp1/hardware/vivado_design/examples/example1/prj` directory.

 #### Build a project.
 (If a project has been built, skip this step.)

-Run the `sh compile.sh hw` command.
+Run the `sh build.sh` command.

 Modify the `AEI_Register.cfg` file in the **script** directory.
 Set the **OBS_BUCKETNAME** option in the file to the OBS bucket name created in the configuration section.
 The **MODE** option uses the default value.

 The output information is as follows:

-    MODE=OCL
+    MODE=DPDK
     OBS_BUCKETNAME=obs-fpga

 \----End